Skip to content

 Configuring SITE

-During deveopment, it’s okay to leave SITE.website empty.
+During development, it’s okay to leave SITE.website empty.
 But in production mode, you should specify your deployed url in SITE.website option since this will be used for canonical URL, social card URL etc.. which are important for SEO.

 // file: src/config.ts